Open |

 Some information and key figures

-Welcoming, green, and alive, this new public park is the result of several years of work led by LUMA Arles in partnership with the local authorities.
+Welcoming, green, and alive, this new public park is the result of several years of work led by LUMA Arles in partnership with the City of Arles.

 A few key figures help convey the scale of the project.